Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Application

 \subsection{Results}

-In this section, we present the estimation results together with the corresponding matching decisions in the table below and illustrate the associated trade-offs in an accompanying figure.

-As context, the authors reported that the estimated treatment effect is $\hat{\tau} = 0.102$ with standard errors of 0.029 after matching on both covariates $\mathbf{X}$ and the pre-treatment outcome (see more details in Appendix E in \cite{wang2022monetary}), i.e., giving monetary incentives to live hosts statistically significantly increases user engagement and platform activity.
+As context, the authors reported that the estimated treatment effect is $\hat{\tau} = 0.102$ with standard error of 0.029 only after matching on both covariates $\mathbf{X}$ and the pre-treatment outcome (see more details in Appendix E in \cite{wang2022monetary}), i.e., giving monetary incentives to live hosts statistically significantly increases user engagement and platform activity.
+The authors didn't give formal justifications on why such matching is performed.
+Given this, we apply our estimation strategies and proposed guidelines to examine whether the authors’ decision to match on both covariates and the pre-treatment outcome is justified, or would it be preferable to match solely on covariates or to not match at all?

-Given this, we apply our proposed guidelines to examine two managerially relevant questions: 1) was the authors’ decision to match on both covariates and the pre-treatment outcome justified, or would it be preferable to match solely on covariates or to not match at all?
-2) Even if the authors’ choice is warranted and optimal among three matching strategies, does the chosen M-DiD approach eliminate sufficient bias to preserve the authors’ original statistically significant positive conclusion?
-In other words, although the chosen M-DiD may yield an improvement relative to no matching and matching soley on covariates, a business manager may remain concerned that violations of the parallel trends are substantial enough that the estimated treatment effect of 0.102 remains biased to the extent that the positive statistical significance does not hold once we adjust for a complete bias-correction.